engineervix/garmin-activity-share/README.md

 ## TODO

 - [ ] Save session to REDIS, instead of a JSON file
+- [ ] instead of showing the time as UTC on share image, use local time
 - [ ] Fix the PYTHONPATH problem
 - [ ] Write tests
 - [ ] Share to other platforms